sergibyte/chucknorrisapp/README.md

-# chucknorrisapp
+# Chuck Norris Joks App

-Chuck Norris Jokes App
+Chuck Norris Jokes App is an app I built as a way of testing Ionic Framework.